Boo Articulation Helper!

 Who is Boo for?

-• whose caregivers thinks they need to practice one or more speech sounds, or joining sounds into simple syllables.
-Boo may then be a stepping stone to a better pronunciation!
+Boo may be a stepping stone to a better pronunciation!

 What can you do?

-In the app, you put one or two sound cards in corresponding fields, building a sound or a simple consonant-vowel syllable.
-Then, Boo articulates the sound or syllable, clearly showing mouth and tongue movements and placement during articulation.
+In the app, you put one or two sound cards in corresponding fields, building a sound or a simple two-letter syllable.
+Then, Boo articulates the sound or syllable, clearly showing mouth and tongue movements during articulation.
+He also shows which sounds are voiced by showing vocal folds vibration.
 This may be enticing for the child to imitate and recognize how the sound syllables are made by tongue and lips.

 You can record and playback your own sound production for comparison.
 You can also make Boo go slow, repeat successively, or articulate sound noiselessly.
 Behind a parental lock you can disable or enable sounds as well as read instructions and tips from the SLT.